Lotus Sutra: Chapters 23–28

 This chapter is devoted to bodhisattva Avalokiteśvara (Skt.
 “Lord Who Looks Down”, Ch.
-Guanyin, “Regarder of the Cries of the World”), describing him as a compassionate bodhisattva who hears the cries of sentient beings, and rescues those who call upon his name.
+Guanyin, “Regarder of the Cries of the World”), describing him as a compassionate bodhisattva who hears the cries of sentient beings, and rescues those who call upon his name in various forms, which was explained when Akṣayamati asks the Buddha to elaborate on the character of the bodhisattva Avalokiteśvara.
+Other names include the "Avalokiteśvara Sūtra"（觀世音經）, "Universal Gateway Chapter"（普門品）and it is often recited separately from the main sūtra.